taylorsudo/tumblr-backup/README.md

 - **Images**: All images are downloaded to the day's `Attachments/` folder
 - **Videos**:
-  - Tumblr-hosted videos are downloaded (max 100MB)
+  - Tumblr-hosted videos are downloaded
   - External embeds (YouTube, Vimeo, Instagram) remain as links
-  - Files larger than 100MB remain as links
 - **Audio**:
-  - Tumblr-hosted audio is downloaded (max 100MB)
+  - Tumblr-hosted audio is downloaded
   - External embeds (Spotify, SoundCloud, Bandcamp) remain as links
-  - Files larger than 100MB remain as links

 ## Output Format